danburzo/trimd/README.md

 # trimd

-Trim HTML to Markdown from the command line.
+Convert HTML to Markdown from the command line.

+An online companion tool is available at [**danburzo.ro/trimd**](https://danburzo.ro/trimd/).

 ## Getting started